X Dekho

-"X Dekho" is the official anthem of the tenth season of Pakistan Super League, 2025.
-Recorded and produced at Lightingale Records, the anthem features Ali Zafar, Abrar Ul Haq, Talha Anjum, and Natasha Baig.
+"X Dekho" is a 2025 song, recorded and produced at Lightingale Records.
+Performed by Ali Zafar, Abrar Ul Haq, Talha Anjum, and Natasha Baig, it served as the official anthem of the tenth season of the Pakistan Super League.

-Background
+Background and release

-On 23 March 2025, it was reported that the season's anthem is under final stage.
-Two days later, the Pakistan Cricket Board (PCB) announced that Ali Zafar has joined in for the fifth time to record and release the anthem.
+On 23 March 2025, it was reported that the season's anthem was in the final stage of preparation.
+Two days later, the Pakistan Cricket Board (PCB) announced that Ali Zafar had joined in for the fifth time to record and release the anthem.
 However, Multan Sultans' owner Ali Tareen showed disappointment upon Zafar's repeated selection, stating to use other artists instead.
 Soon after, the artist line-up was revealed.
 CEO PSL Salman Naseer said that these four artist will reflect four genres and vocal ranges from Pakistan, and the anthem is designed to celebrate the decade of the league.

-While Talha Anjum was previously featured in the anthem for the sixth season, Abrar Ul Haq and Natahsa Baig are debuting.
-Baig told that the reason PCB turns to Zafar is that the fans have consistently connected with his anthems making it his legacy.
+While Talha Anjum was previously featured in the anthem for the sixth season, Abrar Ul Haq and Natasha Baig are debuting.
+Baig told The News that the reason PCB turns to Zafar is that the fans have consistently connected with his anthems making it his legacy.
 She showed excitement for strong female representation in the anthem.

-Release

 The anthem was released on 2 April 2025 across multiple social media platforms.